pfdubois/BridgeBidding/source/TwoClubs.rst

   If you have a very bad hand you bid 2♦ first and on your second bid bid 3♣, called the "second negative" or "double negative".
 If opener has rebid 3♦ so that you cannot bid 3♣, bid 3♥ as "artificial, double negative".
 Be sure partner knows this.
-  (I was obliged to explain double negative; it is standard.
+  (I am obliged to explain double negative; it is standard.
 I hate this method.
 Some feel it is better not to have a second negative at all.)

 - 2♥, 2♠ show at least 8 HCP and a *good* five card suit.
 Game forcing.